kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 When the scheduler evaluates a multi-allocatable device backed by a pool that declares `sharingAffinity`:

-1. **First claim**: When evaluating a candidate device in this pool, the scheduler looks up the pool's metadata slice and, for each `sharingAffinity` entry whose `selector` matches the candidate device (or has no selector), runs the entry's CEL expressions against every opaque config object that is in scope for the request currently being filtered (per `DeviceClaimConfiguration.Requests`).
-For each such applicable group, if every CEL key in that group's `cel` map produces a non-empty return across the claim's opaque configs, the group is *satisfied*.
-The claim is eligible for the device only if **every** applicable group is satisfied; the union of their key/value contributions is the claim's effective affinity map and is recorded in `AllocatedState` alongside consumed capacity.
+1. **First request targeting this device**: When evaluating a candidate device in this pool for a `DeviceRequest`, the scheduler looks up the pool's metadata slice and, for each `sharingAffinity` entry whose `selector` matches the candidate device (or has no selector), runs the entry's CEL expressions against every opaque config object that is in scope for the request (per `DeviceClaimConfiguration.Requests`).
+For each such applicable group, if every CEL key in that group's `cel` map produces a non-empty return across the request's opaque configs, the group is *satisfied*.
+The device is a viable option for the request only if **every** applicable group is satisfied; the union of their key/value contributions is the request's effective affinity map and is recorded in `AllocatedState` alongside consumed capacity.
-2. **Subsequent claims**: The scheduler runs the same extraction for each new claim and compares the merged key set to `AllocatedState`'s `LockedAffinity`.
+2. **Subsequent requests**: The scheduler runs the same extraction for each new request targeting devices in the pool and compares the merged key set to `AllocatedState`'s `LockedAffinity`.
-3. **Mismatch**: If any extracted key has a different value than the recorded lock, the device is filtered out for that request and the scheduler tries another candidate device.
+3. **Mismatch**: If any extracted key has a different value than the recorded lock, the device is not a viable option for that request and the scheduler tries another candidate device.
 4. **Match**: If all extracted keys match and capacity is available, allocation proceeds.

 Keys absent from the slice's CEL expression set are not extracted, so driver-private config (e.g., `qos`, `mtu`, `vlanTag` above) flows